JAndrew13/TallyBoardDB/README.md

 ## File Directory

 ### [/images](https://github.com/JAndrew13/)
-Contains all image files used in the application
+Contains all image files used in the application and readme.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>